How to Boost Your Productivity in 3 Effective Ways

-We love processes and adore the effectiveness which comes from them.
+We love processes and adore the effectiveness of workflows which comes from them.
 This results in us making processes for any and every task.
 Our general rule is that you should make a process for anything you do more than twice.
 This way, you think about how best to do it and ensure that the path of best practice is followed every time in the future.

 Having a daily checklist to follow means that you can restructure your learned behavior – in the context of daily workflows.